6ems9/6ems9/README.md

 ## 👋

+A personal playground full of code experiments, tech notes, and open-source projects — from a developer who’s too lazy to tinker, but somehow still does it anyway. 🤔

 <!--
+This is where a lazy developer stores code experiments, technical notes, and open-source attempts — mostly to avoid losing them… again.
+An archive of code, chaos, and curiosity — brought to you by a developer who’d rather nap than debug, but still loves building cool stuff.

 **6ems9/6ems9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: